Why Do Heart Attacks Come?

 • Race: According to numerous studies, Asian people are more likely to experience this.

 Coronary heart disease is the leading cause of heart attacks.
-If someone is having a heart attack in front of you, call 102 or 112 for an ambulance.
+If someone is having a heart attack in front of you, call 102 for an ambulance.
 Provide the necessary information, such as the location and the person's condition, to the operator.
 If the person does not have a pulse, start CPR.

 Also Read: